-The program addresses key issues of strategy, business and leadership.
-By learning and working together with peers from other functional areas, industries and cultures, participants gain different perspectives of topics with broad economic and international scope.
+The program addresses key issues of strategy, business, and leadership.
+By learning and working together with peers from other functional areas, industries, and cultures, participants gain different perspectives of topics with broad economic and international scope.

+Learning occurs in a highly interactive setting that incorporates thought-provoking lectures, case studies, small group workshops, computer-based simulations, and innovative project work with real-life business partners.
 The program provides a transformational learning experience.
-Participants will test their individual assumptions, provoking new ways of thinking about global markets, strategy, value creation, and leadership.
-Personal growth is an important element of the program, with 360 degree feedback and team coaching integrated into the curriculum.
+Participants will test their individual assumptions, gaining new ways of thinking about global markets, strategy, value creation, and leadership.
+Personal growth is an important element of the program, with 360 degree feedback, several assessment tools, and professional coaching integrated into the curriculum.

 Emphasis throughout the Global Leadership Executive Forum is on shifting the learning from classroom concept to relevant application in the real world.